chrysn/accept-any/draft-amsuess-core-accept-any.md

-Observing resources whose available representations changed is a key featuer of Accept-Any, and necessary to implement pub-sub topics that have no initial value (but a "null" representation with a dedicated content format).
+Observing resources whose available representations changed is a key featuer of Accept-Any, and necessary to implement pub-sub topics that have no initial value (but a "null" representation with a dedicated content format) without losing content negotiation and direct usability of the response.

 The requirement was introduced initially before such content negotiation was thought of, and is not a necessary part to the remainder of the observation document.

+As long as the limitation is in place, the origin server has no clear action guidance when its resource changes the available content formats (see below).

 Impact
 ------